sarahciston/codingcare/_drafts/lavenderhaze.md

 Lately the news is this thriller, but it is well far outside the range of realism, and it's being reported, and based on the public's reactions, it's like the show is on mute.
 We are inured to our own humanity.
 The stakes keep getting higher, and nothing will ever be enough.

+'safety mitigation' [gpt-4-system-card]
+they refer to new areas of risk as 'risk surfaces' as if land to be conquered or a newly discovered texture or side to a precious vase

 Lavendar